czgaotian/learning-languages/behaviorQuestion/BQgrid.md

 Situation

 - When I was work for [XXX] company, at the end of the month, every employee need to submit an Excel report to HR department, detailing the time spent on each project every day.
+- Not just me, but many other colleagues also forget to submit this form at the end of the month.

 Task

-- I want to optimize this process, because everyone can't remember detail time at the end of the month.
+- I want to optimize this process, so I decided to develop a little tool to automatic generate this file and send to human resource department.

 Action